celery-capillary/capillary/README.rst

 when ```tagged_as=['foobar']`` is passed to :meth:`PipelineConfigurator.run`.

 See :ref:`predefined_defaults` for information on how to reduce boilerplate and group pipelines per tag.

 Aborting the Pipeline
 ---------------------

-If a step needs to stop the current pipeline (meaning no further tasks are processed in the pipeline), just raise :exc:`celery_capillary.AbortPipeline` anywhere in your pipeline tasks.
+If a step needs to stop the current pipeline (meaning no further tasks are processed in the pipeline), just raise :exc:`capillary.AbortPipeline` anywhere in your pipeline tasks.

 .. _extra-parameters: